444karat/telegramBot/README.md

 # telegramBot

-to start + registrate send /game \n to game send /game \n to show result send /result
+⋅⋅* to start + registrate send /game
+⋅⋅* to game send /game
+⋅⋅* to show result send /result